flutter/website/src/testing/build-modes.md

 * The build is _not_ minified but tree shaking has been performed.
 * The app is compiled with the [dart2js][] compiler.
+* DevTools can't connect to a Flutter web app running in profile mode.
+Use Chrome DevTools to
+  [generate timeline events][] for a web app.

 Your IDE supports this mode.
 Android Studio, for example, provides a **Run > Profile...** menu option.